Technology is becoming more convenient.

 Inductive charging is the most common type of wireless charging.
 It is so popular that even if a smartphone does not have a wireless charging function, users can buy chips which change this by placing the device on a corresponding pad.
 Inductive charging creates an electromagnetic field around a transmitter, which is hidden in a charger.
 This field is picked up by a receiver, which is in the device.
 Power is wirelessly transferred from the base to the mobile phone.

 Expert opinions on this system are divided, some have confirmed that the amount of EMF produced by chargers is too minimal to be harmful and others still place emphasis on the negative impact of non-ionizing radiation.
-Although it is true that small amounts of EMF are not going to make you ill immediately, long-term mobile phone radiation exposure isn’t a good idea.
+Although it is true that small amounts of EMF are not going to make you ill immediately, you should reduce exposure where possible as long-term exposure to cell phone radiation isn’t a good idea.

 Try not to place your body near the inductive charger.
 Although charging your smartphone while you sleep is practical, it is important not to do this in your bedroom.
 Wireless technology is not as new as you may think.
 In 1899, the inventor Nikola Tesla started performing the first successful experiments on wireless power transfer.